Bodyguards & Drivers… Don’t trust them!!

-The quality of bodyguards and trained security drivers can vary greatly and in most places the standards are low.
+The quality of supposedly trained drivers & bodyguards can vary greatly and in most places the standards are low.
 I have seen many clients over the years being driven around and protected by guys who just happen to have a firearms permits or are moonlighting local police, who for all these clients know are working for the criminals also.

 I have little faith in the security or private investigator licensing system’s as the standards are usually set ridiculously low.
 From what I am hearing, the SIA courses in UK have evolved for most part into government funded back to work courses for the unemployed.
 In the US things are not much better, I know for a fact there are many licensed PI’s in the State of Florida claiming to be “licensed executive protection specialist”, but there is no requirement for CP/EP training for the PI license and such training or experience can not be used as relevant experience to qualify for the license… So, don’t be surprised if the licensed professional you hired has no fucking clue what they are doing apart from being tacticool!

 I tell my clients to always check the experience and references of the companies they are using and the drivers & bodyguards they are supplying.
 Many of the large guarding companies have good portfolios but many times the people providing their services are not the best trained, motivated or paid individuals… You might be paying top dollar but after the job has been sub-contacted by those you thought you were hiring your bodyguard 30% of the original fee.
 Always do your due-diligence, I have heard plenty of horror stories over the years and below is one of the more tamer and politically correct ones….!

 Several years ago I went with two American clients to an island in the Caribbean where the crime and kidnapping rates were high.
 My clients were dealing with a European company on the island that were to provide them with security but they want me to go along as they were not getting a positive feeling from the trip and arrangements.
 So, I arrange extra trusted local armed security personnel and an armored vehicle to accompany us.